IntelSoftware/ForestFirePrediction/README.md

 - Apply Intel Extension for PyTorch to convert model and data to xpu
 - Apply fine tuning to satellite images to predict fire fires 2 years in advance
-- Generate syntheic satellite images using Stable Diffusion
+- Generate synthetic satellite images using Stable Diffusion
-- Optimize a four stage Stable Diffusion pipeline using Intel(r) Extensions for PyTorch*
+- Optimize a four-stage Stable Diffusion pipeline using Intel(r) Extensions for PyTorch*

 ## To Access via Intel(R) Developer Cloud: